Tech 21 Trademark 60

 1970 Fender Twin Reverb

-I got this after selling a Mesa/Boogie Blue Angel 2×10″ that I couldn’t really get along with (I suspect it was the EL84’s that didn’t gel with my Tube Screamer-based overdrive sounds).
+I got this after selling a Mesa/Boogie Blue Angel 2×10″ that I really liked, but couldn’t get to gel with the Tube Screamer type overdrives I used at the time.
 Like the title says, it’s a 1970 Twin Reverb that was officially imported to Sweden by Hagström.
 The amp came with grey basket JBL D120F speakers, which I have now replaced for a pair of Jensen C12N’s instead (saving a large chunk of weight in the process).

 It is in good working condition, but could use a set of fresh electrolytic capacitors – at times, the amp does emit a ”motorboat” noise, which is usually a sign of old and leaky caps.
 It could also use some new tolex for the bottom section, which is missing completely.
 The original footswitch is missing, but after a quick check what it’d cost to get a replacement from Fender, I decided to build one myself.
 It only has one switch (for the tremolo) as I never turn the reverb off anyway.
 The first thing I did was to add four good-sized rubber feet as the old ones were long gone.
 Fender didn’t put castors on these amps until 1972, so I didn’t want to add them now.
 Later, I got a flightcase for this amp, which has made transporting it far easier.
 Granted, the case itself weighs quite a bit, so lifting the thing into the back of my car is quite an event… 🙂